What Debugging a CORS Error Taught Me About Problem-Solving

 - Ask better questions → precise searches beat random ones

-- Document the fix → save future-you from pain
+- Document the fix → save future-you time

 Who This Is For